Dmanisi historic site: Early history and Muslim rule

 The Dmanisi site was once settled by one of the largest and richest towns in medieval Georgia.
-The toponym "Dmanisi" is explained by the 18th-century Georgian scholar Prince Vakhushti as being derived from the Old Georgian daba, "a hamlet".
+The toponym "Dmanisi" is explained by the 18th-century Georgian scholar Prince Vakhushti of Kartli as being derived from the Old Georgian daba, "a hamlet".

 Dmanisi emerged from a small settlement around an episcopal see, with the jurisdiction over the Dmaniskhevi (Mashavera) and Ktsia valleys and already known among the six dioceses of Kartli in the 6th century, to a major commercial town in the 9th–10th century, when the area was under the Arab rule.
 According to the medieval Georgian chronicles, the caliph's commander Bugha al-Kabir settled 100 Alan households from the Darialan at Dmanisi during his campaign in Kartli in 853.
 In 989, Dmanisi was conquered by the Armenian king David I of Lori, but the town then appears to have reverted to a Muslim control.
 The Georgian chronicles make mention of the certain Sitlarabi, apparently the corrupted name of Sayyid al-'Arab, a Muslim from Dmanisi who was installed by King Bagrat IV of Georgia as his vassal emir at Tiflis in 1068.
 An unnamed "emir of Dmanisi" is known to have supported the Seljuq commander Sau-tegin Sarhang al-Khass—"Sarang Alkhazi" of the Georgian sources—against King George II of Georgia in 1073.